Rockport Walking Test

 Age group scoring charts for the Rockport Walking Test

-Rockport walking test age group score chart for women
+Rockport walking test age group score chart for womenFigures shown are VO2 Max scores, rated by healthy standards for each age group.

-This chart shows the standards for women by age group.
-If you are 22 years old or younger, multiply the number you get from the calculator by 0.81 to get your score.
 Age group is in the left column, death risk and fitness rating are in the top rows, and 10-year-survival is in the bottom row.
 Notice the difference it makes to improve from poor to fair fitness!

 Ladies in their 40s with a VO2 Max lower than 24.5 (Poor) had a 39% higher risk of contracting diabetes than their more fit peers (9).
-Find your score from the calculator, then look just to the right on the chart to see your VO2.
+Find your score from the calculator above, then look just to the right on the chart to see your VO2.
 If you are 22 years old or younger, multiply your score from the calculator by 0.81.

 Here is the chart for men.
 Age group is in the left column, death risk and fitness rating are in the top rows, and 10-year-survival is in the bottom row.
-If you’re a male 22 years old or younger, multiply the number you get from the calculator by 0.85 to get your score.
-These scoring standards come from Cleveland Clinic VO2 Max testing of over 120,000 people with 15 years of follow-up to gauge health outcomes.(2)

-Men rated in the highest 1/3 of fitness (just below Excellent or better) have a 39% lower risk of heart disease and stroke than their peers in the lowest 1/3 (just above Poor or worse).
-(10) Premature deaths among obese men could be reduced by 44% just by improving fitness above the poor category.
-(11)
+Men rated in the highest 1/3 of fitness (just below Excellent or better) have a 39% lower risk of heart disease and stroke than their peers in the lowest 1/3 (just above Poor or worse) (10).
+Premature deaths among obese men could be reduced by 44% just by improving fitness above the poor category (11).

 download and subscribe